-Tructoso Truct Conjer Local UTC Local 2002 Acadomy Area Activity/Decision Members Trustees incl.
-Committees CEO Trust Senior Leadership Team Local Governing Board Governing Board Headeacher's Board Academy Headteacher / Principal Agree key priorities and key performance indicators (KPIs) against which progress towards achieving the vision can be measured A R/S С С С С C/S Annual schedule of business agreed for the Trust Board A/R S 1 - 1 I - 1 I Annual schedule of business agreed for the LGBs s R I Α Α С s Trustee succession planning Α R С С С С LGB succession planning Α С I R R С С Submit to Members and report on the annual performance of the Trust A R S I I I S Periodic 360 [°] review of Chair of Trustees performance (external function) С A/R S I ı ı ı I Periodic 360 ^o review of Chairs of LGBs performance (external function) A S ı R R ı S Annual review of Trustee contribution A/R S 1 1 - 1 1 1 Annual self-review of trust board performance A/R S 1 1 1 1 1 Annual self-review of LGB performance Α S 1 R R 1 I Members: Appoint/Remove A/R С I I С С I I Trustees: Appoint/Remove A/R I I I С С I I Governance LGB Governors: Appoint/Remove NB In accordance with the Articles of Association (Para 102) more than one half of a UTCs LGB must be appointed by the university sponsor and employers.
-A/R S I С С I С
+Trustees Trust Senior Local UTC Local Academy Area Activity/Decision Members incl.
+Committees CEO Leadership Team Governing Board Governing Board Headeacher's Board Headteacher / Principal Agree key priorities and key performance indicators (KPIs) against which progress towards achieving the vision can be measured A R/S С С С С C/S Annual schedule of business agreed for the Trust Board A/R S I - I I I - I Annual schedule of business agreed for the LGBs S R 1 Α Α С S Trustee succession planning Α R I С С С С LGB succession planning Α С I R R С С Submit to Members and report on the annual performance of the Trust Α R S - I ı S Periodic 360 [°] review of Chair of Trustees performance (external function) С A/R S 1 1 - 1 - 1 1 Periodic 360 ^o review of Chairs of LGBs performance (external function) A S I R R ı S Annual review of Trustee contribution A/R s 1 1 - 1 1 1 Annual self-review of trust board performance A/R S 1 1 1 1 1 Annual self-review of LGB performance Α S 1 R R 1 - 1 Members: Appoint/Remove A/R С I I С С I Trustees: Appoint/Remove A/R I I I С С I I Governance LGB Governors: Appoint/Remove NB In accordance with the Articles of Association (Para 102) more than one half of a UTCs LGB must be appointed by the university sponsor and employers.
+A/R S ı С С I С

-Learn ing Partnership Trust Area Activity/Decision Members Trustees incl.
-Committees CEO Trust Senior Leadership Team Local Governing Board UTC Local Governing Board Headeacher's Board Academy Headteacher / Principal Agree role descriptions for Trustees/Chair/specific roles/ committee members A/R S 1 С С С I Appoint and remove Trustee Committee Chairs A/R S I - 1 ı I I Appoint LGB (and Committee) Chairs A S I R R S I Remove LGB (and Committee) Chairs A/R S I С С С I Appoint and remove Clerk to Trustees A/R S I I I С I Appoint and remove Clerk to LGB A R I C/S C/S С C/S Review and agree Articles of Association A/R S s С С С С 1 Approve, publish, and systematically review Scheme of Delegation for the Trust (including financial delegation and academy level) NB: In considering any material changes to this Scheme or any framework on which it is based, the Trustees will have regard to and give due consideration of any views of the LGB and after consultation with the CEO of the Baker Dearing Educational Trust, in accordance with the Articles (Changes to Rules and by-laws Para 137) A R S С С С I Establish and review annually Governance structure (committees) for the trust Α R С С С С I Annually agree Terms of reference for Trust and Α R С I I С I
+Learning Partnership Trust Area Activity/Decision Members Trustees incl.
+Committees CEO Trust Senior Leadership Team Local Governing Board UTC Local Governing Board Headeacher's Board Academy Headteacher / Principal Agree role descriptions for Trustees/Chair/specific roles/ committee members A/R S 1 С С С I Appoint and remove Trustee Committee Chairs A/R S 1 ı ı ı I Appoint LGB (and Committee) Chairs Α S 1 R R S I Remove LGB (and Committee) Chairs A/R S 1 С С С 1 Appoint and remove Clerk to Trustees A/R s 1 1 1 С 1 Appoint and remove Clerk to LGB A R 1 C/S C/S С C/S Review and agree Articles of Association A/R S s С С С С 1 Approve, publish, and systematically review Scheme of Delegation for the Trust (including financial delegation and academy level) NB: In considering any material changes to this Scheme or any framework on which it is based, the Trustees will have regard to and give due consideration of any views of the LGB and after consultation with the CEO of the Baker Dearing Educational Trust, in accordance with the Articles (Changes to Rules and by-laws Para 137) A R S С С С I Establish and review annually Governance structure (committees) for the trust Α R С С С С I Annually agree Terms of reference for Trust and Α R С I I С I